idoo/AudioBookify/PRIVACY.md

 ## 1. Introduction

-Audiobook Maker ("the App", "we", "us", or "our") is committed to protecting your privacy.
+Storify ("the App", "we", "us", or "our") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our macOS application.
 By using the App, you agree to the terms outlined in this policy.

 ---